Formiminoglutamic acid

 Formiminoglutamic acid (FIGLU; conjugate base, formiminoglutamate) is an intermediate in the catabolism of L-histidine to L-glutamic acid.
 It thus is also a biomarker for intracellular levels of folate.
-The FIGLU test is used to identify vitamin B₁₂ deficiency, folate deficiency, and liver failure or liver disease.
+The FIGLU test is used to identify vitamin B_{12} deficiency, folate deficiency, and liver failure or liver disease.
 It is elevated with folate trapping, where it is accompanied by decreased methylmalonic acid, increased folate and a decrease in homocysteine.